facebook/react-native-website/docs/new-architecture-app-intro.md

 + }
 ```

-Finally, it’s time to update your project to use the `react-native` dependency from source, rather than using a precompiled artifact from the NPM package.
-This is needed as the later setup will rely on building the native code from source.
+Finally, it’s time to update your project to use the `react-native` dependency from the source rather than using a precompiled artifact from the NPM package.
+This is needed as the later setup will rely on building the native code from the source.

-Let’s edit your **module-level** `build.gradle` (the one inside `app/` folder) and change the following line:
+Let’s edit your **module-level** `build.gradle` (the one inside the `app/` folder) and change the following line:

 ```diff
 dependencies {